United Jewish Community Of Broward County Inc (Jewish Federation of Broward County)

 Success Rates

 Success rates and statistics on the number of applications received versus funded are not publicly available.
-The organization made 122 awards in 2023, 108 in 2022, and 106 in 2021, showing relatively consistent grantmaking activity.
+The organisation made 122 awards in 2023, 108 in 2022, and 106 in 2021, showing relatively consistent grantmaking activity.

 Reapplication Policy